kwaldenphd/interactive-visualization-python/README.md

 35. Plotly.js, the JavaScript library `plotly` is based on understands figures as trees with named nodes called attributes.

-36. The root node of the tree as three top-level attributes.
+36. The root node of the tree has three top-level attributes.

-37. The top-level ***`data`*** attribute consists of a lists of dicts referred to as traces.
+37. The top-level ***`data`*** attribute consists of a list of dicts referred to as traces.

 38. Each trace has a plot type (scatter, bar, pie, etc.), and is drawn on a single subplot.